jaskaransarkaria/enki-website/README.md

 ### Todos:

-- [ ] make sure stock is correctly displayed
+- [ ] make sure stock is correctly displayed (what do we do with stock that is out of stock?)
 - [ ] tags need to be treated as a category rather than a search filter -
 - [ ] show image for category